czrpb/racket/play/binarytrees/basic-btree/README.md

 A `Tree` data strucuture is a method of structuring the relationship between your data based on some function.

+### A `List`
 To understand this, lets start with what this means for a `List`.
-In a `List` the relationship between the data is "linear" or "ordered"; meaning
+In a `List` the relationship between the data is "linear" or "ordered"; meaning an item is related to the next or remaining based on when it was added to the structure.

 Concretely: